Mallorca Sept 12 – 25 2020

 For those of you who are on board for the cruise, we are collecting initial deposits of $150 per person.
 Deposits are non-refundable but transferable.
 We anticipate the total expense for the cruise including the 5 events to be approximately $700 per person.
 Registration is via https://cruisingclub.org/2020/mallorca/register where you will see a list of others who have registered to date.
 A recent alpha list is also posted in the attachments to the right of this page

 For those of you interested in participating in a mother ship we have booked Rhea a beautiful 180 ft sister ship to Kioros our mothership in the Ionion in 2015.
 She was commissioned in 2017 and has 13 deluxe double cabins A description and complete details are in the link above or in the attachment to the right.
-As of December 3rd we have two cabins unsubscribed.
-We have someone interested in taking a cabin for the first week.
-If you are interested in a cabin for the cruise or just the second week please contact me.
+As of December 31st we have one cabin unsubscribed.
+We have a couple on standby that would like to come but can only do the first week.
+If you are interested in taking a cabin for one or two weeks please let us know.
+If you were to take it for one week, you could join our shore events while you tour the island.